mvolkmann/MyUnixEnv/notes/VueNotes.md

 In Vue components are defined by an object and event handling is implemented with methods on that object.
 There seems to be no way to use plain functions.
+This is a major difference from React where components and event handling can all be defined with plain functions.
+A benefit of this is that React can be learned without learning how classes and the keyword `this` work in JavaScript.

 In React components can be defined by a plain function as can event handling.